survani/maddgamer/content/_index.md

 # Banner
 banner:
   title: "Latest News <br/> Updates and Tips"
-  subtitle: "Your #1 source for all your shooter game news."
+  subtitle: "Your #1 source for all your shooter video games news."

 # Featured Post
 featuredPost: